-As noted earlier, net position may serve over time as one useful indicator of the Academy's financial condition.
-The Academy's increase in net position for fiscal year ended June 30, 2021 is \$1,263,026.
+• As noted earlier, net position may serve over time as one useful indicator of the Academy's financial condition.
+The Academy's decrease in net position for fiscal year ended June 30, 2022 is \$733,026.
+The decrease is due to 2021 bond funds, that were used to complete our capital project after June 2021, was calculated into fund balance.